sintef-ocean/conan-ogre3d/README.md

 ## Future recipe work:

+  The following tasks are on the horizon for this recipe
   - [ ] Enable plugin_rsimage (it needs a tool_requires rust, which is not available yet
   - [ ] Allow building static (and add option fPIC at the same time)
   - [ ] Ensure package info to mimic targets for ogre cmake and pkgconfig find scripts
   - [ ] Add support for Macos, Emscripten, Android, and other platforms
   - [ ] Rename package name to ogre and move to conan center?

 ## Developer Notes